00h:00m:00s

 Last updated: August 5, 2025|6 min read|By InterviewMan Team

-so my payments startup sends me a behavioral round and i am sitting there with StealthCoder open and there is no behavioral mode. no talking points for this type of round. nothing.
-Marcus is on my couch eating my chips watching me realize this because he is the one who talked me into downloading it a week earlier while getting crumbs on my keyboard going "dude just try the hotkey thing." and the hotkey thing IS quick, i will give him that, i hit Ctrl+Alt+S on a practice coding problem and the screenshot-to-answer worked fast. but i had been on InterviewMan at twelve bucks a month for four months, behavioral coding system design everything, and i stopped using it for a week because Marcus told me to. that is what kills me. had to scramble it back up fifteen minutes before the call and the suggestions came through fast enough that i did not completely bomb it.
-Marcus went quiet during my prep and then texted me "ok that one is on me" afterwards lol
+payments startup sends me a behavioral round. i am sitting there with StealthCoder open, no behavioral mode, no talking points, nothing.
+Marcus is on my couch eating my chips watching me realize this because he talked me into downloading it a week earlier lol, crumbs on my keyboard going "dude just try the hotkey thing." ok fine, the hotkey thing IS quick, i hit Ctrl+Alt+S on a practice coding problem and the screenshot-to-answer worked fast. but i had been on InterviewMan at twelve bucks a month for four months already, behavioral coding system design everything, and i stopped using it for a week because Marcus told me to. that is what kills me. had to scramble it back up fifteen minutes before the call and the suggestions came through fast enough that i scraped by.
+Marcus texted me "ok that one is on me" afterwards lol

-the thing Marcus kept pushing about StealthCoder is the keyboard workflow. you hit Ctrl+Alt+S, it grabs your screen, runs it through the AI, drops a solution with time and space complexity right there. there is a StealthDesign piece too, architecture diagrams and scalability questions, same capture-and-answer approach. no clickable elements. everything goes through the keyboard. and for a straight HackerRank or CoderPad session i will admit that workflow is clean.
-Marcus did a practice round and i could not tell anything was running on his machine. the former Amazon engineer who built it clearly knew what coders actually need during a timed problem. but Marcus only had coding rounds left on his loop. i had three companies going at once and every single one had behavioral and technical discussion rounds on top of the coding stuff. two added system design.
-StealthCoder covers maybe two out of seven rounds across a full loop. two out of seven.
-InterviewMan covers all of them, behavioral technical coding system design, and works with Zoom Teams Meet Chime Webex Lark plus HackerRank CoderPad Codility.
-57,000 users, 4.8 stars from 257 reviews. i told Marcus "your tool does one thing" and he goes "it does one thing WELL" and we went back and forth on this for like forty minutes at dinner
+the thing Marcus kept pushing is the keyboard workflow, you hit Ctrl+Alt+S, it grabs your screen, runs it through the AI, solution with time and space complexity right there. there is a StealthDesign piece too for architecture diagrams and scalability, same capture-and-answer approach but for system design, no clickable elements, everything through the keyboard. for a straight HackerRank or CoderPad session that workflow is clean i will admit it.
+Marcus did a practice round and i honestly could not tell anything was running, the former Amazon engineer who built it clearly knew what coders need during a timed problem. but Marcus only had coding rounds left on his loop. i had three companies going at once and every single one of them had behavioral and technical discussion rounds on top of coding, two of them added system design.
+StealthCoder covers maybe two out of seven rounds across a full loop. two. out of seven.
+InterviewMan covers all of them, behavioral technical coding system design, works with Zoom Teams Meet Chime Webex Lark plus HackerRank CoderPad Codility. fifty seven thousand users, 4.8 stars from 257 reviews. i told Marcus "your tool does one thing" and he goes "it does one thing WELL" and we went back and forth on this for like forty minutes at dinner

-pricing is where i really lost patience with Marcus's argument.
-StealthCoder charges forty dollars a month. forty. annual brings it down to fifteen a month billed at a hundred and eighty per year, which fine that is better. but you need a credit card for the 7-day trial and it auto-renews at forty if you forget.
-Marcus forgot. he got hit with the forty dollar charge three days after his trial ended and did not notice until i asked him why he was complaining about his bank account.
-InterviewMan is thirty a month or twelve a month annual at a hundred and forty four for the year. the annual gap is thirty six dollars which does not sound huge except InterviewMan covers every interview type and StealthCoder only does coding and system design. forty dollars a month for two round types versus thirty for everything. twelve annual versus fifteen annual. and i do not have to remember to cancel a trial before it eats forty bucks from my checking account.
-Marcus sat there doing the math on his phone at dinner and just shook his head. "ok the pricing is dumb" is what he said. his words not mine lol
+pricing is where i really lost patience with Marcus's whole argument honestly.
+StealthCoder charges forty dollars a month. forty. annual brings it down to fifteen billed at a hundred and eighty per year, which fine that is better. but you need a credit card for the 7-day trial and it auto-renews at forty if you forget to cancel.
+Marcus forgot lol. he got hit with the forty dollar charge three days after his trial ended and did not even notice until i asked him why he was complaining about his bank account at dinner.
+InterviewMan is thirty a month or twelve a month annual at a hundred forty four for the year. the annual gap is thirty six dollars and you might shrug at that but InterviewMan covers every interview type and StealthCoder only does coding and system design so. forty dollars a month for two round types versus thirty for everything. twelve annual versus fifteen annual. and i do not have to remember to cancel a trial before it eats forty bucks from my checking account which is nice.
+Marcus sat there doing the math on his phone at dinner and just shook his head. "ok the pricing is dumb" is what he said, his words not mine lol

-stealth is where Marcus thought he had me.
-StealthCoder does window filtering so screen shares do not pick up the overlay, works on Zoom HackerRank CodeSignal, verified February 2026. and that part is legit. except their own site says Mac full-screen sharing might expose it depending on your setup. the payments startup interviewer asked me to share my entire display.
-Marcus goes "just share a window" and i told him i cannot override what the interviewer literally asked me to do. i had already done the paranoid detective thing with InterviewMan weeks earlier, recorded a Zoom call, scrubbed the recording, checked every process in Activity Monitor, ran a WebRTC leak check. nothing. twenty something mechanisms covering screen capture and WebRTC leaks and process scans and recording analysis.
-57,000 sessions, zero confirmed detections. i read a forum post about someone flagged three days after an onsite because of a background process scan and that freaked me out.
-StealthCoder blocks what shows on your shared screen.
-InterviewMan blocks that plus stuff you would never think to worry about.
+stealth, right. this is where Marcus thought he had me.
+StealthCoder does window filtering so screen shares do not pick up the overlay, works on Zoom HackerRank CodeSignal, they verified it February 2026 and that part is legit. except. their own site says Mac full-screen sharing might expose it depending on your setup. the payments startup interviewer asked me to share my entire display.
+Marcus goes "just share a window" and i told him bro i cannot override what the interviewer literally asked me to do lol. i had already done the paranoid detective thing with InterviewMan weeks earlier. recorded a Zoom call. scrubbed the recording. checked every process in Activity Monitor. ran a WebRTC leak check. nothing. twenty something mechanisms covering screen capture and WebRTC leaks and process scans and recording analysis, fifty seven thousand sessions with zero confirmed detections. i read a forum post about someone getting flagged three days after an onsite because of a background process scan and that freaked me out.
+StealthCoder blocks what shows on your shared screen but InterviewMan blocks that plus stuff you would never even think to worry about.
 Marcus still rolls his eyes when i bring up WebRTC leaks but whatever

 platform stuff came up because i took a recruiter call from my phone on the train last month.
 InterviewMan runs on Windows macOS Android iOS and Chrome. five platforms, nine conferencing and assessment integrations.
 StealthCoder runs on Windows and Mac, Intel and Apple Silicon both, which is fine, but no mobile and no browser extension. a Linux build has been mentioned in their community but does not exist yet.
 Marcus says nobody interviews from their phone. i pulled up my calendar and showed him three calls i took from mobile in the last two months. he went quiet. if every interview you have is desktop-only and coding-only and you want the hotkey workflow then StealthCoder fits that. but my job search had behavioral rounds on my phone, system design on my iPad, and a coding round where the company used a platform i had never heard of until the calendar invite showed up.
 InterviewMan just worked. did not configure anything